 Dogs don’t always differentiate between the pizza guy, your grandma, your college buddy, and an armed intruder.
 Many dogs play it safe and bark at everyone.

 Our dogs used to be our home security systems.
 Of course, now many of us would like our dogs to cut it out!
 But their genetics are telling them otherwise.

 How Do I Teach My Dog Not to Bark at Guests?

 First Things First: Be Patient

 Punishing your dog for barking seems SO logical, I know!
 You want to tell them to cut it out.
-And yelling or tossing something at your pup often gets them to quiet down for a moment.
+Yelling often gets them to quiet down for a moment.

 But in the long run, this can actually make things worse.
 Your dog is learning that being near strangers makes her owner act scary!

 This can make the barking worse later on or might lead your dog to try to keep guests away with more serious options – like growling or even biting.

 Some dogs will just hide from guests, but that’s not great either.